 On March 14, the Canada Mortgage and Housing Corporation ("CMHC") announced they would be working with lenders to allow payment deferrals of up to 6 months to assist homeowners facing financial stress due to COVID-19.
 On March 18, RFA Bank began allowing mortgage payment deferrals to its customers.
-The Bank's mortgage deferral program allows homeowners to automatically defer up to 1-month worth of mortgage payments, and on a case-by-case basis, up to the equivalent of 3 months of mortgage payments.
-After 3 months, the Bank may offer additional deferrals based on individual circumstances.
+The Bank's mortgage deferral program gave all homeowners the flexibility to defer up to 1-month of mortgage payments, and up to 3 months on a case-by-case basis.
+Customer requests to defer payments beyond 3 months were based on individual circumstances.